-Each copy of the research project/dissertation/thesis submitted shall be bound in one (1) volume.
+Each copy of the research report/dissertation/thesis submitted shall be bound in one (1) volume.
 The thesis cover must be of A4 size (210mm x 297mm).

-For the purpose of examination, research project/dissertation/thesis submitted should be soft cover bound in rexine with the following colour (Figure 3.4):
+For the purpose of examination, research report/dissertation/thesis submitted should be soft cover or comb bound with the following colour (Figure 3.4):

-- Research project: Navy blue
+• Research report: Navy blue

-- Dissertation: Dark red or maroon
+Dissertation: Dark red or maroon

-- Thesis: Dark red or maroon
+• Thesis: Dark red or maroon

-For final submission prior to graduation, research project/dissertation/thesis submitted should be hard cover bound in rexine with the following colour (Figure 3.5):
+For final submission prior to graduation, research report/dissertation/thesis submitted should be hard cover bound in rexine with the following colour (Figure 3.5):

-- Research project: Navy blue

-- Dissertation: Dark red or maroon
+Research project: Navy blueDissertation: Dark red or maroon

-- Thesis: Dark red or maroon
+Thesis: Dark red or maroon

-Front Cover Colour of Dissertation/Thesis (Dark red or maroon) Front Cover Colour of Research Project (Navy blue)
+Front Cover Colour of Dissertation/Thesis (Dark red or maroon) Front Cover Colour of Research Report (Navy blue)

-Figure 3.4: Sample of softbound copy for first submission for examination)
+Figure 3.4: Sample of softbound / comb bound copy for first submission for examination